breezeight/nicola_blog/_guides/html_css.markdown

 * `Min-Width` media query: Refers to everything greater than or equal to the amount given.
 * `Max-Width` media query: Refers to everything less than or equal to the amount given.
-* The order in which stylesheet properties can determine which is applied:
+* The order in which stylesheet properties are declared can determine which is applied:
   * if two declarations have the same weight, origin and specificity, the latter specified wins.
   * Declarations in imported style sheets are considered to be before any declarations in the style sheet itself.
   * Ref: [W3C: cascading order](http://www.w3.org/TR/2011/REC-CSS2-20110607/cascade.html#cascading-order)